haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 <br>

 For docking purposes however, it might be more interesting to know how far are the models from the bound conformation, i.e. the conformation in the antibody-antigen complex.
-The closer it is, the easiest it should become to model the complex by docking.
+The closer it is, the easier it should become to model the complex by docking.
 To assess this, we can load the structure of the complex in PyMOL and align all other structures/models to it.

 <a class="prompt prompt-pymol">